Massachusetts' Coronavirus Death Toll at 44, Over 1,000 New Cases Saturday

-The Department of Public Health reported 698 new cases since a day earlier, bringing the state's total to 4955.
+Massachusetts Gov. Charlie Baker was set to brief the public Monday on the state's response to the coronavirus pandemic, which has killed 48 people in the state.

+Baker and other officials were scheduled to hold a press conference at 1 p.m.

-The four new deaths included a man in his 80s from Essex County; a woman in her 90s from Middlesex County; a woman in her 70s from Norfolk County and a woman in her 80s from Berkshire County.
+On Sunday, health officials announced four new deaths from COVID-19.
+The victims were a man in his 80s from Essex County; a woman in her 90s from Middlesex County; a woman in her 70s from Norfolk County and a woman in her 80s from Berkshire County.

 More Coronavirus News